DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/02_control/TRACING.md

 then gets a shot, and finds that `3` is less than `5` so again doesn't execute it.
 The second `elif` is up, but `3` doesn't equal `4` so no dice.
 The only thing left is the `else`, which means that the `else` body has to execute.
-But it did still first try both of the other conditions!
-The computer executes in order, it does not pick the "best" option.
+But it did still first try all of the other conditions!
+The computer executes in order, it does not pick the _best_ option.
 It's up to you to put the more specific cases first, and the more general cases later.

 At the end of this round we have this trace: